 Toy shop "U Zlatého Lva" – Celetná 32

-Something Special (and quite expensive)
+Something Special (and Expensive)

 Bohemian Crystal